 The Aurealis Awards judges welcome electronic entries in all categories, including novels, short stories, novellas, illustrated work / graphic novels, collections, anthologies, children’s and young adult fiction.
 The Aurealis Awards management team recognises the financial burden of entering multiple works in multiple categories to some authors, editors and publishers at independent small presses.
 We accept epub files, although PDF may be provided if no other format is available (particularly for graphic works).
 Print may also be supplied.

-Finalists of all Award categories will be announced early in 2023 and winners announced at a ceremony to take place in the first half of the year.
-For more information on the Awards or for the entry forms, visit the Aurealis Awards website at https://aurealisawards.org/.
+Finalists of all Award categories will be announced early in 2026 and winners announced at a ceremony to take place in the February For more information on the Awards or for the entry forms, visit the Aurealis Awards website at https://aurealisawards.org/.

 For more information contact the judging coordinator Tehani Croft at aajudges@gmail.com.